yandex-cloud/docs/en/legal/specific-terms/application-load-balancer.md

 * distribution of network traffic based on application-level information.

 1.3.
-Other functional features of the Service, which CloudIL at its sole discretion makes available to the Customer.
+Other functional features of the Service, which Nebius at its sole discretion makes available to the Customer.
 The full list of functional features is available to the Customer on Site and/or in the Management Console.

 1.4.
 Service Level for the Service is determined in accordance with SLA.